24 Signs of a Highly Sensitive Person

 Are you a highly sensitive person?
 Do you know someone in your personal or professional life who may be highly sensitive?
 High sensitivity can be defined as acute physical, mental, and emotional responses to external (social, environmental) or internal (intra-personal) stimuli.
-A highly sensitive person may be an introvert, an extrovert, or a combination of both.
+A highly sensitive person may be an introvert, an extrovert, or somewhere in between.

 Category One: Sensitivity About Oneself

 1. Often has difficulty letting go of negative thoughts and emotions